 Labor market researchers expect the health care industry to experience significant growth in the coming years.
 In particular, Dental Assisting is among the faster growing occupations in the country.
 The Bureau of Labor Statistics estimates that the number of dental assistant jobs will increase by 11% by 2028.
 This can be attributed to several factors:

 Ongoing research linking oral health and general health will likely continue to increase the demand for preventive dental services.
 As a result, dental practices will need to hire more assistants to complete routine tasks, allowing dentists to spend more time on more complex procedures.

 2. Older people have more of their original teeth

 As the average age of the country continues to rise, people are keeping more of their original teeth.
 The need to maintain and treat teeth will continue to increase the need for dental care.

 The Affordable Care Act requires U.S. residents to have health insurance.
 Because people are buying new health coverage, they often opt for dental coverage as well.
 People with new or expanded dental insurance coverage will be more likely to visit a dentist.
 These newly-insured patients will likely increase demand for dental services.

 U.S. News & World Report recently published its annual “100 Best Jobs” list, which is an annual report detailing the best jobs in the country.
-Among them is dental assistant, which came in at #67 overall and #30 in the health care industry.
+Among them is a Dental Assistant, which came in at #7 in Best Jobs Without a College Degree and #12 in Best Healthcare Support Jobs.
 The judges use criteria that includes job growth, median salary, job prospects, employment rate, stress level and work-life balance.